New ways for you to connect with nature

 We’re establishing 3 new regional parks to give communities in Melbourne’s growing west and south-east suburbs more opportunities to connect with nature and for recreation.

-These public open spaces will improve lifestyle options for local communities, help protect our native wildlife, increase climate change resilience, attract visitors and create jobs.
+These public open spaces will improve lifestyle options for local communities, help protect our native wildlife, increase climate change resilience, attract visitors and strengthen cultural heritage.

 Expanded and improved parks coming soon